- Sleeps: 10 (+1)

 - There are English-language books throughout the house.

-- There is an extensive Guest House Manual in which are important telephone numbers (doctor, dentist, plumber, electrician etc) and a comprehensive reference of local information.
+- There is an extensive Guest House Book in which are important telephone numbers (doctor, dentist, plumber, electrician etc) and is a comprehensive reference of local information.

 Things to See & Do near Le Moulin sur Célé

-- The House Manual has details re: the hire of bicycles (they can de delivered to Le Moulin if required).
+- The House Book has details regarding the hire of bicycles.
+They can de delivered to Le Moulin if required.
 This is great cycling country!

 - There are wonderful walks in all directions, very much including the well-trodden, ancient pilgrim routes to Santiago de Compostela in north west Spain.
 The national park of the Causses du Quercy surrounds the property.